kabita1709/Route-Notifier-based-on-the-Real-Time-Data-Collected-from-Pollution-Monitoring-Station/README.md

 # fyp_21
-:Author: sohamfyp09
+:Author: soham71 & kabita1709
-:Email: sohamghosh647@gmail.com
+:Email: sohamghosh647@gmail.com & ksharma1797@gmail.com
-:Date: 05/07/2021
+:Date: 07/07/2021
-:Revision: version1#
+:Revision: version2#
 :License: Public Domain

-= Project: {Web based Route Notifier based on the data from Air Quality Monitor}
+= Project: {Web based Route Notifier based on the data from Air Quality Monitoring Station}

 Description: Use the arduino code to read data from sensors and store them onto SD card.
+Now Based on the sensor read data provide a user with alternative route to the user so that the polluted places can be avoided in a real time scenario.

 == Step 1: Installation

 1. Open this file
-2. Edit as you like
+2. Edit as you like.
 3. Release to the World!

-== Step 2: Assemble the circuit
+== Step 2: Assemble the circuit and Prepare the Web server system by integrating the API.

 Assemble the circuit following the diagram circuit.png attached to the sketch.